Covered wagon: Conestoga wagon

-The covered wagon or prairie wagon, historically also referred to as an ambulance, a whitetop, or a prairie schooner, was a vehicle usually made out of wood and canvas that was used for transportation, prominently in 19th-century America.
+America westward expansion

 With roots in the heavy Conestoga wagon developed for the rough, undeveloped roads and paths of the colonial East, the covered wagon spread west with American migration.
-The Conestoga wagon was far too heavy for westward expansion.
-Typical farm wagons were merely covered for westward expansion and heavily relied upon along such travel routes as the Great Wagon Road, the Mormon Trail and the Santa Fe and Oregon Trails, covered wagons carried settlers seeking land, gold, and new futures ever further west.
+Typical farm wagons were merely covered for westward expansion and heavily relied upon along such travel routes as the Great Wagon Road, Mormon Trail, Santa Fe Trail, and Oregon Trail, covered wagons carried settlers seeking land, gold, and new futures ever farther west.

-Throughout the 20th century, the covered wagon grew to become an icon of the American West.

-History

 Once breached, the moderate terrain and fertile land between the Appalachians and the Mississippi was rapidly settled.
 In the mid-nineteenth century thousands of Americans took a wide variety of farm wagons across the Great Plains from developed parts of the Midwest to places in the West such as California, Oregon, Utah, Colorado, and Montana.
 Overland migrants typically fitted any sturdy wagon with several wooden or metal bows which arched high over the bed.
 Over this was stretched canvas or similar sturdy cloth, creating the distinctive covered wagon silhouette.